 Lower down, the track re-entered pine forest, which was lovely and cool.
 I always enjoy the atmosphere within pine forests.
 They have a bit of an old world Hansel and Gretel feel to them, even if those trees aren’t really a part of the natural history of the place.

 At 3pm, I popped out of the forest and onto the road that winds its way up from Okutama.
 This should have made the going easier, but at just the right angle to push my toes into the front of my shoes, it was actually a little slower to walk on than the track had been.

 After passing a couple of houses and a wood mill, the track reappeared, dropping down into another section of forest and a peaceful little shrine.
 Here, I stripped out of the muddy, sweaty clothes I’d been wearing for two days, and changed into slightly less muddy, stinky ones for the trip home.
 I got going again around 3:30.
 Shortly after I was back on the road, just above Okutama, I met a friendly Japanese hiker who was finishing his own day hike up and down Mt Mutsuishiyama.
 We walked together as we covered the last half kilometre down to Okutama Station, arriving at 4pm.

-This was a long hike, but not an overly difficult one.
+This was a long hike, but not an overly-difficult one.
 Apart from the icy path on day one and some scrambling in the dark, it was technically straightforward.
 With the summit of Mt Kumotori being only a little higher than the ridge it pokes up from, this was more of a hike than a climb.
-The sheer length of the route though (around 30km) means it’s not easy either.
+The sheer length of the route though (around 30km), means it’s not an easy hike either.
 But the spectacular views from the summit and the ridge to the east, make the long trudge very worthwhile.